-Many people put off considering bankruptcy as a form of debt relief because they are afraid of losing valuable assets in the process.
-Old stereotypes about bankrupt debtors being kicked to the curb with only the clothes on their backs persist, as do other myths about bankruptcy.
+People often put off considering bankruptcy as a form of debt relief because they are afraid of losing valuable assets in the process.
+Old stereotypes about bankrupt debtors being kicked to the curb with only the clothes on their back persist, as do other myths about bankruptcy.

 In fact, filing for bankruptcy may offer the greatest opportunity to preserve a manageable lifestyle without the burden of unmanageable debt.
-Filing for bankruptcy can free you immediately of the threat of repossessions, foreclosure, wage garnishment or bank account levies, and you may be able to wind up keeping your home, your car, and most, if not all, of your possessions.
+Filing for bankruptcy can free you immediately of the threat of repossessions, foreclosure, wage garnishment or bank account levies, and you may be able to keep your home, your car, and most, if not all, of your possessions.

-In addition, if you are married and filing jointly for bankruptcy, you can double the Ohio exemptions allowed.
+In addition to Ohio’s bankruptcy exemptions, under certain circumstances you may use any of the federal non-bankruptcy exemptions.
+These protect property such as federal and military retirement benefits.
+And if you are married and filing jointly for bankruptcy, you can double the Ohio exemptions allowed.

-Some of the most commonly used exemptions in Ohio include:
+Ohio has some of the best exemptions in the country.
+Some of the most commonly used exemptions in our state include:

-You can keep a fixed amount in one parcel of real or personal property you or your dependent uses as a residence, including a house, manufactured, or mobile home.
+You can keep a fixed amount in one parcel of real or personal property that you or your dependents use as a residence, including a house, manufactured home, or mobile home.
 You must remain current on your mortgage payments.

 A set percentage of your wages are exempt.